dashpay/platform/packages/wallet-lib/docs/wallet/getAccount.md

 Returns : Account.

 N.B: When `getAccount` is called on a never initialized account, you can pass-it any of [Account options](/docs/account/Account.md), and the wallet will initiate it (.createAccount) for you with those passed params and returns you the account.
-s